 Society often punishes women for aging.
 Older women become invisible in a culture that only values a woman for her ability to reproduce.

 Don’t let the script fool you into thinking there’s something wrong with you.
 There’s no shame in aging like a normal human being.
-Embrace this stage of your life.

 Start your day off right!
 Here are 23 Morning Routine Ideas to Implement for a Great Start To Your Day

 They often say time flies, and that’s true.
-We’re often so busy we don’t even notice the days and years slip away.
+We’re often so busy we don’t even notice the days and years slipping away.